Luca-Hu/Shopme_APP/README.md

 - As visitors and customers

-- View all categories (This is HomePage of customer-side application, you can click a category to view all products in this category):
+- View all categories (This is HomePage of customer-side application, you can choose a category to view all products under this category):
 ![image](https://user-images.githubusercontent.com/69294450/189471438-eafad388-a7f0-4fe5-8460-31a93cc05ac3.png)